Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions

 \textbf{Acknowledgements.} We would like to thank Zhijie (Sarah) Feng, Claudio Chamon, and Chris Laumann for useful discussions.
 Additionally, we thank the Boston University Research Computing Services for managing computational resources.
-This work was funded by NIH NIGMS R35GM119461 to P.M. and the Boston University Undergraduate Research Opportunities Program to E.B.
+This work was funded by NIH NIGMS R35GM119461 to P.M. and the Boston University Undergraduate Research Opportunities Program to E.B. \footnote{See Supplementary Material [url] for complete derivations, further numerical methods and results, and additional figures, which includes Refs.~[51-52].}

 \begin{widetext}